So you’re implementing lifecycle marketing. Well aren’t you a mutha flippin gangsta?!

-Be under no illusion - the wow part of lifecycle marketing is you and your organisation doing what your nurtured, trusting, love struck client paid you to do.
+Be under no illusion – the wow part of the lifecycle is you and your organisation doing what your nurtured, trusting, love struck client paid you to do.

 Doing your job is the minimum requirement, so if that’s all you’re doing right now, congrats you’re scraping by on average.
 Less than rad.

 So maybe not so much with the relaxing and a little more with the doing something to actually – you know – wow your client.